WolBanking77: Wolof Banking Speech Intent Classification Dataset: Dataset evaluation Experiments

-\textbf{Distil-whisper-large-v3.5}: Distil-whisper-large-v3.5 is based on Whisper introduced by \citet{Radford2022RobustSR}, which underwent training through supervised learning using 680,000 hours of labeled audio data.
-The authors showed that models trained with this volume of data could generalize to any dataset through zero-shot learning, meaning it can adapt without requiring fine-tuning for any specific dataset.
-Note that the training data encompassed 97 different languages.
-Several versions of Whisper followed in the last years including version 3 on which the distil-whisper-large-v3.5 model was built by knowledge-distillation following the methodology described by \citet{gandhi2023distilwhisper}.
-Distil-whisper-large-v3.5 is trained on 98k hours of diverse filtered datasets such as Common Voice \citet{ardilaCommonVoiceMassivelyMultilingual2020}, LibriSpeech \citet{panayotov2015librispeech} , VoxPopuli \citet{wang-etal-2021-voxpopuli} , TED-LIUM \citet{hernandez2018ted}, People's Speech \citet{DBLP:journals/corr/abs-2111-09344}, GigaSpeech \citet{chen2021gigaspeechevolvingmultidomainasr}, AMI \citet{10.1007/11677482_3}, and Yodas \citep{li2023yodas}.
+\textbf{Distil-whisper-large-v3.5}: Distil-whisper-large-v3.5 is based on Whisper introduced by \citet{10.5555/3618408.3619590}, which was trained through supervised learning on 680,000 hours of labeled audio data.
+The authors demonstrated that models trained with this scale could generalize to any dataset through zero-shot learning, meaning they can adapt without requiring fine-tuning for specific datasets.
+The training data covered 97 different languages.
+Several versions of Whisper have been released in recent years, including version 3 on which the distil-whisper-large-v3.5 model was built by knowledge-distillation following the methodology described by \citet{gandhi2023distilwhisper}.
+Distil-whisper-large-v3.5 was trained on 98k hours of diverse filtered datasets such as Common Voice \citet{ardila-etal-2020-common}, LibriSpeech \citet{panayotov2015librispeech} , VoxPopuli \citet{wang-etal-2021-voxpopuli} , TED-LIUM \citet{hernandez2018ted}, People's Speech \citet{galvez2021the}, GigaSpeech \citet{inproceedings.10.21437.2021-1965}, AMI \citet{10.1007/11677482_3}, and Yodas \citep{li2023yodas}.